Japanese inventors have made a small device allowing people to French kiss through the computer.

 The gadget can also record the "kiss," so you could technically play it again and again.
 If you really wanted to.
 And researcher Nobuhiro Takahashi thinks there's a market out there for people who would really want to.
 The first group?
 Couples in long-distance relationships who can't engage in physical intimacy very often.
 Another crowd?
 The celeb-obsessed fan girls (or guys, we guess) of the world.
 Beliebers and Twihards come to mind.

 "If you have a popular entertainer use this device and record it, that could be hugely popular if you offer it to fans," Takahashi said.
 But there's still one road block: "The elements of a kiss include the sense of taste, the manner of breathing and the moistness of the tongue.
 If we can re-create all of those, I think it will be a really powerful device."
-Dating 101: How To Know He Wants To Kiss You

 Can you actually imagine the likes of Robert Pattinson or Justin Bieber programming their kisses into these gadgets, researchers marketing the items as "The Bieber Smooch" or "Pucker Up with RPatz" and then selling them for profit?